-Oh, you're probably sweeter than you think….
-Hypoglycemia is the medical name for low blood sugar.
+You're probably sweeter than you think!
+Hypoglycemia is the medical name for an unusually low blood sugar (a.k.a., glucose) level.
 Excess insulin, along with glucose deficiency, usually causes hypoglycemia.
-We need glucose because it provides energy for our brain, central nervous system, and all of our body's cells.
-If someone is unable to maintain adequate blood glucose levels, major organs such as the brain are deprived of the fuel they need.
-When someone has low blood sugar, s/he may experience sweating, weakness, hunger, dizziness, trembling, headache, palpations (thumping in the chest), confusion and altered mental status, blurred vision, irrational behavior and aggressiveness, moodiness, and uncoordinated movements.
-S/he can appear to be intoxicated and have an increased heart rate.
-S/he may also have cool, moist skin and may even have a seizure.
-Over time, a hypoglycemic individual can experience allergies, sleeplessness, anxiety, depression, and is more predisposed to weight gain.
-S/he can also have recurrent headaches, poor memory, lack of confidence, and reduced libido.
+Glucose is vital for health because it provides energy for the brain, central nervous system, and all of the body's cells.
+If a person is unable to maintain adequate blood glucose levels, major organs such, as the brain, are deprived of the fuel they need.
+When someone has low blood sugar, they may experience:

 Hypoglycemia may be caused by several factors.
-One cause is type I diabetes, also known as juvenile or insulin-dependent diabetes mellitus (IDDM).
-Type I diabetes is a chronic disease that impairs a person's ability to produce an adequate amount of insulin to control glucose levels (check out the diabetes-related questions below).
+One cause is type I diabetes.
+Type I diabetes is a chronic disease that impairs a person's ability to produce an adequate amount of insulin to control glucose levels.
 Insulin must be injected and hypoglycemic drugs can be taken in order to lower the glucose level in the body.
-Other causes include too much medication, not eating enough carbohydrates, skipping meals, not eating soon enough, and too much exercise.
-Excessive alcohol consumption and insomnia have also been found to be causes of a low glucose level in the body.
+Other causes include certain medications, excessive alcohol consumption, illnesses affecting the liver (such as hepatitis), an overproduction of insulin, and hormone deficiencies.

-- Eat fewer simple sugars (i.e., candy, sweets, sugar, honey) and more complex carbohydrates.
+- Eat fewer simple sugars (e.g., candy, sweets, sugar, and honey) and more complex carbohydrates.
 Complex carbohydrates are found in foods such as bread, cereals, pasta, rice, vegetables, and legumes (beans and peas).
 The body's primary source of glucose comes from the breakdown of carbohydrates.

-- Choose fresh fruits as opposed to canned fruits and juices.
+- Choose fresh fruits as opposed to dried fruits, canned fruits, and juices.

 - Avoid alcohol, and limit coffee, tea, colas, chocolate, and cocoa.

-- Maintain a healthy body weight by consuming a healthy diet and engaging in adequate exercise.
+- Maintain a healthy body weight by consuming a balanced diet and getting adequate physical activity.